pyx-industries/julee/docs/architecture/clean_architecture/protocols.rst

 (actual repository and service implementations) implement those interfaces, and this is relied upon by :doc:`use cases <use_cases>` and leveraged by :doc:`dependency injection <dependency_injection>`.
-This is why :doc:`applications` don't need to think about it, they just run the use cases.
+This is why :doc:`applications </architecture/applications/index>` don't need to think about it, they just run the use cases.

 The service and repository interfaces are typed such that